-The Freedom of Religion Acts were primarily formulated as a reaction to this type of religious imperialism, and were intended to prevent vulnerable populations from being preyed upon and falling victim to predatory efforts seeking religious conversion in exchange for or with the allurement of medical and humanitarian aid, education, or employment.
-The Freedom of Religion Acts are focused on protecting these vulnerable populations from conversions by "forcible" or "fraudulent" means, or by "allurement" or "inducement."
-They are currently only in effect in the following six states: Arunachal Pradesh, Odisha, Madhya Pradesh, Chhattisgarh, Gujarat, and Himachal Pradesh.
-These laws have not been consistently enforced, resulting in few arrests and no convictions.
-Moreover, there is a lack of data showing that the laws have led to the inequitable treatment of religious minorities.
-Ghar Wapsi (the process by which converted Hindu populations return to their original faith), on the other hand, pales in scope and magnitude to the conversion activities and predatory proselytization of missionary groups.
-Inter-Religious Conflict in India A tumultuous history of violence against and subjugation of the religious majority and other indigenous religionists, as well as forced or state-abetted conversions of the same has not been erased from the collective conscience of many Indians, and thus continues to color interreligious relations.
-While the initial flow of Muslims to the subcontinent was a result of trade and was on the whole peaceful, India first faced Islamist violence, dating as far back as the 8th century to the time of the Mughal invasions and rule through the mid-19th century.
+to prevent vulnerable populations from being preyed upon and falling victim to predatory efforts seeking religious conversion in exchange for or with the allurement of medical and humanitarian aid, education, or employment.
+The Freedom of Religion Acts are focused on protecting these vulnerable populations from conversions by "forcible" or "fraudulent" means, or against and subjugation of the religious majority and other indigenous religionists, as well as forced or state-abetted conversions of the same has not been erased from the collective conscience of many Indians, and thus continues to color interreligious relations.
+While the initial flow of Muslims to the subcontinent was a result of trade and on the whole peaceful, India first faced Islamist violence, dating as far back as the 8th century to the time of the Mughal invasions and rule through the mid-19th century.
 Later, colonization by European nations heavily promoted Christian proselytization and conversion, much of which was conducted by demonizing Hinduism and other Dharmic traditions.
-In modern times, identity politics, domestic and cross-border terrorism, radicalization, and aggressive and active foreign missionary campaigns of conversion within India's borders contribute to fomenting inter-religious misunderstanding and tensions.
-Though there have not been major riots or attacks targeting religious minorities in India in recent years, there have been reports of individual incidents involving attacks by Hindus on Christians and Muslims. ...not been erased from the collective conscience of many Indians, and thus continues to color interreligious relations.
-While the initial flow of Muslims to the subcontinentt was a result of trade and was on the whole peaceful...
+In modern times, identity politics, domestic and crossborder terrorism, radicalization, and aggressive and active foreign missionary campaigns of conversion within India's borders very often contribute to fomenting inter-religious misunderstanding and tensions.

+Though there have not been major riots or attacks targeting religious minorities in India in recent years, there have been reports of individual incidents involving attacks by Hindus on Christians and Muslims.
+HAF unequivocally condemns these attacks and believes that any such violence is unacceptable and contravenes Hindu teachings and India's pluralistic ethos.